 Restore Comprehensive Funding

-Washington Breathes’ members and partners work together to restore Washington State’s commitment to supporting sustainable, well-funded, community-centered programs to reduce commercial tobacco use and nicotine dependence.
-These programs should provide effective, culturally appropriate services that address inequities and protect our communities against tobacco industry tactics.
+Washington Breathes and its partners collaborate to ensure Washington State restores its support of sustainable, well-funded community programs that reduce commercial tobacco use and nicotine dependence.
+These programs should be effective, culturally-appropriate, and address inequities to adequately protect communities from tobacco industry tactics.

 Data Snapshot

-• Washington State ranked 45th in the nation in FY 2022 and 33rd in FY 2023 for its state investment in commercial tobacco prevention and cessation treatment.
-WA fell back to 39th in the nation in FY 2024 because the level of state support decreased again.
+- In FY 2022 and FY 2023, Washington State ranked 45th and 33rd, respectively, for its state investment in commercial tobacco prevention and cessation treatment.
+In FY 2024, WA fell back to 39th because the level of state support decreased again.
 1

-• Reducing known disparities in populations that are targeted by the tobacco industry and systemically disadvantaged.
-(Learn more about Addressing Disparities)
+- Reducing known disparities in populations that are targeted by the tobacco industry and systemically disadvantaged; and

-• Protecting our children, teens, and young adults from the industry’s pervasive e-cigarette marketing that fuels the vaping epidemic, especially among those who are Native American, Alaskan Native, people of color, and LGBTQ+.
-(Learn more about Supporting Healthy Youth)
+- Protecting our children, teens, and young adults from the industry’s pervasive e-cigarette marketing that fuels the vaping epidemic, especially among those who are Native American, Alaskan Native, people of color, and LGBTQ+.

 Proven Success of a Comprehensive Approach